You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

 However, your responsibility does not end with simply providing this equipment.
 Fall protection systems naturally deteriorate over time through use, and even misuse, and will eventually become unusable no matter how durable.
 Once the equipment has deteriorated to the point that it might endanger the user’s safety, it must be replaced.

 In some cases, there are companies that may be tempted to hold on to unsuitable equipment as a cost-saving measure.
 But by doing this, they are failing in their duty to provide suitable equipment, and worse, putting employees’ lives at risk.
 If an accident occurs, the business could be found at fault for failing to meet its responsibilities.

 With all these things considered, how often should you replace your fall safety equipment?

 There is no exact timetable or standard lifespan for safety equipment.
 The best way to ensure defective equipment is not in use is to carry out frequent inspections and immediately remove pieces which no longer provide adequate protection.

 Here are some tell-tale signs that equipment needs to be replaced:

 This includes rips, tears, rust, cracks, mildew, deformation, holes, degrading, and any other signs of excessive wear and defects.
-Safety equipment should also be replaced if any discoloration or soiling is found to compromise the material.
+Safety equipment should also be replaced if any discolouration or soiling is found to compromise the material.

 If you are receiving consistent accounts from employees about equipment malfunction, assess the item in question right away and replace it if needed.
-Take this opportunity to communicate the importance of reporting faulty equipment with your employees if you have yet to do so.
+Take this opportunity to communicate the importance of reporting faulty equipment to your employees if you have yet to do so.
 Create a system for inspecting safety equipment and train your workers to employ it before putting any piece of safety equipment on.

 Safety equipment that has been associated with accidents, or was reported to have caused accidents, must be retired immediately, regardless of whether or not the equipment looks in good condition.